guido57/LoRa_APRS_Tracker/README.md

+# Fork

+This LoRa APRS Tracker is derived from (https://github.com/lora-aprs/LoRa_APRS_Tracker) by [peterus](https://github.com/lora-aprs/LoRa_APRS_Tracker/commits?author=peterus)

+I added an Access Point and Captive Portal for easy configuration.

-# LoRa APRS Tracker
+# LoRa APRS Tracker with Access Point for settings portal

-The LoRa APRS Tracker will work with very cheep hardware which you can buy from amazon, ebay or aliexpress.
-Try it out and be part of the APRS network.

 ![TTGO T-Beam](pics/Tracker.png)

-## Supported boards
+# Supported boards

 You can use one of the Lora32 boards: